ajsampathk/Dynamixel_Controll_Wrapper/README.md

-#Quadruped with Dynamixel Motors
+###Simple Quadruped Model Tested with Dynamixel Motors

-#Dependencies:
+This is a c++ implementation of the Simple Quadruped Model developed with MATLAB

+###Dependencies:

 -DynamixelSDK